Stability Conditions and Maximal Green Sequences in Abelian Categories: Introduction

 \section{Introduction}

-Stability conditions were introduced in representation theory of quivers in seminal papers by Schofield \cite{Scho} and King \cite{Ki}, and the general notion of stability was formalised in the context of abelian categories by Rudakov \cite{Ru}.
+The concept of stability condition was introduced in algebraic geometry by Mumford in \cite{Mumford1965} to study moduli spaces under the actions of a group.
+The success of this new approach was such that many mathematicians started adapting these tools to different branches of mathematics.
+In the case of representation theory of quivers, they were introduced in seminal papers by Schofield \cite{Scho} and King \cite{Ki}, and the general notion of stability was formalised in the context of abelian categories by Rudakov \cite{Ru}.

-We study Rudakov's notion of stability on an abelian length category $\mathcal{A}$, which is given by a function $\phi$ on Obj($\mathcal{A}$) that assigns to each object $X$ a phase $\phi(X)$ in a totally ordered set, satisfying the so-called see-saw condition on short exact sequences, see definition \ref{seesaw}.
-An object $0\neq M$ in $\mathcal{A}$ is said to be \textit{$\phi$-stable} (or \textit{$\phi$-semistable}) if every nontrivial subobject $L\subset M$ satisfies $\phi(L)< \phi(M)$ ( or $\phi(L)\leq \phi(M)$, respectively).
-Inspired by \cite{B16}, but in the more general context of abelian categories allowing infinitely many simple objects, we then define for each phase $p$ a torsion pair $(\T_p, \F_p)$ in $\mathcal{A}$ as follows (see proposition \ref{torsionpair}):
+We study Rudakov's notion of stability on an abelian length category $\mathcal{A}$, which is given by a function $\phi: \Obj^*(\A) \to \P$ over $\A$ that assigns to each non-zero object $X$ a \textit{phase} $\phi(X)$, which is an element of a totally ordered set $\P$, satisfying the so-called see-saw condition on short exact sequences, see definition \ref{seesaw}.
+A non-zero object $M$ in $\mathcal{A}$ is said to be \textit{$\phi$-stable} (or \textit{$\phi$-semistable}) if every non-trivial subobject $L\subset M$ satisfies $\phi(L)< \phi(M)$ ( or $\phi(L)\leq \phi(M)$, respectively).
+Inspired by \cite{B16}, but in the more general context of abelian categories allowing infinitely many simple objects, we then define for each phase $p$ a torsion pair $(\T_p, \F_p)$ in $\mathcal{A}$ as follows (see Proposition \ref{torsionpair}):